 For example, if you had learned in your childhood that you only received love and care by pleasing others you might have the belief: ‘Only if I always do what others want will I be liked’ which puts you in a trap of pleasing others, and can lead to you feeling used and abused.
 When you realize you have got used to being in this trap you can start to notice how often you get pulled into this trap, and can begin to change what you do and learn to find other more useful ways of standing up for yourself and relating to others.
 CAT shows you the way to change your learned attitudes and beliefs about yourself and others, and helps you focus on ways to make better choices.

 The process of a CAT therapy is to help us look at patterns of relating, and the effect these patterns are having on our relationships, our work and the way we relate to ourselves.
-Together with Dr. Moss, in the safety of the therapeutic relationship you will gradually develop an understanding of the ways in which you have learned to cope with what has happened in your life.
+In the safety of the therapeutic relationship you will gradually develop an understanding of the ways in which you have learned to cope with what has happened in your life.
 Often people who have been through abuse, neglect or trauma feel bad about themselves and this can affect self-confidence.
 The active part of CAT helps you to take part in the process of change in your own way.